atlasphp/Atlas.Orm/docs/records.md

 > **Warning:**
 >
-> The insert() method will not capture exceptions; you may wish to wrap the
+> The insert() method will not catch exceptions; you may wish to wrap the
 > method call in a try/catch block.

 Inserting a Record with an auto-incrementing primary key will automatically